itpkg/champak/README.md

 # champak
-A web application build by go-lang and emberjs.
+A web application build by go-lang and reactjs.

 ## Install go